-We recognise that considerable work has been undertaken by stakeholders to identify areas of crofting law requiring reform and to progress reform of the law in relation to crofting in Scotland.
-Our Rural Affairs Sub-committee have selected a limited number of matters relating to crofting law which will be considered in detail as part of this project.
-The project will focus on the legal aspects of these matters, rather than the underlying policy.
+We recognised that considerable work had been undertaken by stakeholders to identify areas of crofting law requiring reform and to progress reform of the law in relation to crofting in Scotland.
+Our Rural Affairs Sub-committee selected a limited number of matters relating to crofting law which were considered in detail as part of this project.
+The project focused on the legal aspects of these matters, rather than the underlying policy.

-The project will consider these matters with a view to suggesting specific improvements to the existing legislation.
-The proposals will be presented to Scottish Government with a view to influencing legislative change.
+The project considered these matters with a view to suggesting specific improvements to the existing legislation.
+It focused on:

 - Croft succession – in particular, circumstances where there is no transfer of the tenant’s interest within two years of the date of death

 - The legal status and definition of owner-occupier crofter

 Following a public consultation that ran from February to May 2020, we issued our full report into crofting law reform in October 2020 and called on the Scottish Government to take prompt action to effect legislative change.